djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

     - name: ansible-role-nginx-k8s
 ```

-The structure should look something like:
+The file structure of my Playbook and Role looks like:

 ```shell
 playbook.yml